mcmurtrs/mcmurtrs.github.io/ML Phylogenetic Tree/README.md

 #Change permissions of the python file so that it is executable
 chmod +x vcf2phylip.py

+#Run this command in the directory that you have the vcf file and the python file at. -f creates a fasta file. https://github.com/edgardomortiz/vcf2phylip
+python vcf2phylip.py -i Cs_ALL_filtered_NEW_11_30.vcf.gz -f
 ```

 ## Step 5: Run RAxML on the cluster